themanyone/FindAImage/README.md

 ...
 ```

-And create the css file.
+And create a basic css file.

 ```
 cat << EOF > album.css